-The first step in discontinuing an opioid use disorder (OUD) is the withdrawal period.
+The first step in discontinuing opioid use (OUD) is the withdrawal period.
 Opioid withdrawal can be extremely difficult to tolerate.
 Effective treatment of withdrawal is crucial to the success of staying abstinent long term.
 An array of treatment options are available: opioid medications, non-opioid adjunctive medications, and a host of non-pharmacologic therapies including nutrition, exercise, and alternative modalities.

-Regardless of the ultimate treatment goal, management of acute opioid withdrawal symptoms is the first step during opioid discontinuation or dose reduction.
+Management of acute opioid withdrawal symptoms is the first step during opioid discontinuation or dose reduction.

-This first phase of Suboxone treatment is called the initiation phase.
+This first phase of Suboxone treatment is sometimes called the initiation phase.
 During this period, effective treatment of withdrawal symptoms is a crucial first step on the pathway to successful OUD treatment because the distress in the first few days after discontinuation can be severe.
 Without adequate treatment, many patients are unable to sustain abstinence from opioids (2019 clinical review).

 Evidence for the effectiveness of treatment of withdrawal symptoms with opioid medications (MAT) is by far the best.
 The evidence for non-opioid medications in treating withdrawal is not as strong.
 However, these medications can be good adjunctive, or additional, medications to use, or good substitutions if MAT is not available or tolerable.
 Some adjunctive, non-opioid medications include:

-The following chart lists many of the most commonly experienced opioid withdrawal symptoms, and the corresponding non-opioid medications that can provide relief adjunctive to MAT.
 Talk to your doctor if you have questions about whether any of these medications are right for you.
 You can learn more about managing withdrawal symptoms here.

 Light exercise is encouraged as endorphins released by physical movement can improve mood and pain tolerance.
 Endorphins themselves are natural opioids.